Derek Harvie

 Derek Kevin Harvie (born April 7, 1971) is a Canadian TV and film writer and producer.

+Early life and education

 Harvie grew up in Ottawa and graduated from the University of Toronto with a degree in film and literature.

-Us Weekly named him one of the "100 Most Creative People in Entertainment".

 Career

 An original creator and writer/producer of The Tom Green Show on its Canadian community channel run, Harvie continued to write and produce the show for The Comedy Network from 1996 to 1998 and MTV from 1999 through 2003.

-In 2001, Harvie co-wrote the 20th Century Fox and New Regency feature Freddy Got Fingered.
+In 2001, Harvie and Tom Green co-wrote the 20th Century Fox and New Regency feature Freddy Got Fingered.
+The pair won the Golden Raspberry Award for worst screenplay.

 His special MTV documentary, The Tom Green Cancer Special, was named by Time magazine as "one of the ten best TV programs of the year" in 2001.
 The show was also nominated for a Peabody Award.

 Harvie has worked on numerous other comedy shows, including WB's The Skateboard Show, VH1's Hollywood Tonight and NBC's Saturday Night Live.

-In 2008 Harvie was showrunner and executive producer of the half-hour sitcom Testees on FX Networks.
+In 2008, Harvie was showrunner and executive producer of the half-hour sitcom Testees on FX Networks.
 Both Harvie and co-writer Kenny Hotz received 2009 Gemini Award nominations for Best Comedy Writing and Best Comedy Series.

 In 2008 and 2009, Derek Harvie wrote for Kenny vs. Spenny for Comedy Central.

-In 2009 Harvie showran the half-hour series Pure Pwnage, a scripted a comedy about the life of a "pro gamer".
+In 2009, Harvie showran the half-hour series Pure Pwnage, a scripted comedy about the life of a "pro gamer".
 Harvie and show creators Geoff Lapaire and Jarett Cale received a 2010 Gemini Award nomination for Best Comedy Series.

-In 2010 Harvie wrote and co-executive produced the US version of Skins on MTV Networks.
+In 2010, Harvie wrote and co-executive produced the US version of Skins on MTV Networks.

-In 2011 Harvie wrote for the second season of the UK series "Beaver Falls", a one-hour dramedy on E4 He also wrote for Joan Rivers' reality show "Joan Knows Best" on WE TV.
+In 2011, Harvie wrote for the second season of the UK series "Beaver Falls", a one-hour dramedy on E4.
+He also wrote for Joan Rivers' reality show "Joan Knows Best" on WE TV.

-In 2013 Harvie adapted the UK (All3Media) scripted/hidden camera comedy series "Meet the Parents" then went on to write, produce and direct two seasons of Meet the Family for CityTV/Frantic Films.
+In 2013, Harvie adapted the UK (All3Media) scripted/hidden camera comedy series "Meet the Parents" then went on to write, produce and direct two seasons of Meet the Family for Citytv/Frantic Films.

-In 2016, Harvie developed a stand-up comedy series featuring LA radio personality Big Boy for iHeart and Studio 71.
+In 2016, Harvie developed a stand-up comedy series featuring LA radio personality Big Boy for iHeartMedia and Studio71.
 He also produced and directed several projects for Vice Media; All Things Human and Getting an Election which won a Canadian Comedy Award for Best Short.
 He wrote and directed the scripted comedy series "You Got Trumped" for Blackpills which imagines the first few days of Donald Trump's presidency.

 Derek Harvie is Creator/Showrunner/Executive Producer of Bajillionaires.
 A half-hour single-cam comedy about teenage best friends running their own invention company out of the garage.
-Bajillionaires is produced by Six Eleven Media, distributed by DHX Media and will air on Family Channel and NBC Universal Kids in 2020.
+Bajillionaires is produced by Six Eleven Media, distributed by DHX Media and aired for 2 seasons on Family Channel and NBC Universal Kids.

-Personal life

-Derek Harvie is married with two children.